 Over 140, 000 gastric bypass procedures are performed in the United States every year.
 The first gastric bypass was performed in 1967, and more data has been collected about this operation than any other type of bariatric surgery.
 Because gastric bypass is the oldest and most popular bariatric surgery procedure in the United States, it is often referred to as the “gold standard” – and recent innovations have made gastric bypass surgery even safer than ever before.
-Dr. David Kim was the first surgeon to perform laparoscopic gastric bypass surgery in Fort Worth.
-He and Dr. Bridget Holden continue to help gastric bypass surgery patients from Dallas, Texas and nearby areas change their lives with this procedure.
+Our team of weight loss surgeons continue to help gastric bypass surgery patients from Dallas, Texas and nearby areas change their lives with this procedure.

 Laparoscopic Gastric Bypass Surgery vs. Open Gastric Bypass Surgery

 Approximately 99 percent of the gastric bypass procedures at our practice are performed using laparoscopic techniques.
-In the remaining 1 percent of cases, because of the patient’s health and past medical history, Dr. Kim needs to perform open gastric bypass surgery.
+In the remaining 1 percent of cases, because of the patient’s health and past medical history, our doctor may need to perform open gastric bypass surgery.
 Although both methods can help patients achieve significant weight loss, laparoscopic gastric bypass surgery is the preferred method because it allows for a quicker healing period, less pain, and a much smaller chance of infection.
 This is considered minimally invasive surgery.

 A large incision is required for open gastric bypass surgery; however, only a few small incisions are needed for laparoscopic gastric bypass surgery.
 An instrument called a laparoscope is introduced through one of these incisions.
 The laparoscope has a small camera attached to its tip that films the inside of the patient’s abdomen.
-These images are transmitted to a video display that helps guide Dr. Kim and enables him to monitor the progress of the procedure closely.
-To learn more about laparoscopic gastric bypass surgery at the Kim Bariatric Institute, please contact us today.
-Dr. Kim performs Gastric Bypass and all of the other operations through laproscopic, minimally invasive techniques.
+These images are transmitted to a video display that helps guide DFW Bariatric Institute surgeons and enables them to monitor the progress of the procedure closely.
+To learn more about laparoscopic gastric bypass surgery, please contact us today.
+The DFW Bariatric Institute performs gastric bypass and most other operations through laparoscopic, minimally invasive techniques.

 Before Laparoscopic Gastric Bypass Surgery

-Dr. David Kim believes in educating all of his patients on all four options for bariatric surgery so that they can choose the procedure that best meets their needs.
-During the consultation at our practice, you will get to hear from Dr. Kim or Dr. Holden as well as from past bariatric surgery patients.
+Our practice believes in educating our patients on all four options for bariatric surgery so that they can choose the procedure that best meets their needs.
+During the consultation at our practice, you will get to hear from one of our surgeons, as well as from past bariatric surgery patients.

 There are many benefits and a few risks that are associated with laparoscopic gastric bypass surgery.
-Dr. Kim or Dr. Holden and their staff will make sure that you are aware of these details before you proceed with treatment.
+Our team will make sure that you are aware of these details before you proceed with treatment.

 Once you decide that laparoscopic gastric bypass surgery is right for you, the next step is to attend our Bariatric University Seminar.
 During this program, additional information will be provided to help you prepare for your procedure.
-Dr. Kim has an excellent staff of dieticians, experienced nurses, psychologists, and insurance experts to help guide you through the process.
+The DFW Bariatric Institute has an excellent staff of dietitians, experienced nurses, psychologists, and insurance experts to help guide you through the process.

 The Gastric Bypass Procedure